 CONSTRUCTION MANAGEMENT SERVICES REQUIRED OF CONTRACT OR REQUIRED OF DESIGN CONSULTA NT REQUIRED OF CDOT/ OTHERS PHASE: PRECONSTRUCTION CAP Proposal and Negotiations Notify CDOT/PM at a point where CAP proposals can be sufficiently prepared.
 1 2 Supply cost model and assumptions to ICE and Engineer Estimate.
 1 2 Supply EBS and Construction Contract Checklist to CM/GC Contractor.
 1 Prepare and submit construction CAP proposals.
 1 2 Procure independent cost estimate.
 1 Submit an electronic EBS to the CDOT/PM for each phase.
 1 Review the construction CAP proposals and compare to Engineer's Estimate and ICE.
-1 Negotiate final CAPs for each phase. С С CM/GC and CDOT have three attempts to negotiate assumptions and prepare CAP estimates.
-After the third opening, CDOT reserves the right to prepare the bid package for advertisement.
+1 Negotiate final CAPs for each phase. С С CM/GC and CDOT have three attempts to negotiate assumptions an right to prepare the bid package for advertisement. d prepare CAP estimates.
+A After the third opening, CDOT reserves the